hybridsjs/hybrids/docs/store/usage.md

 If the model definition storage supports set action, the defined property will be writable, and it will use the `store.set()` method internally.
 Still, the preferred way is to use `store.set()` method directly for updating model instance.

+!> Setting the values by assignment to the property will be removed in upcoming `v7.0.0` release.

 ```javascript
 function setDarkTheme(host, event) {
   // updates `admin` property of the user model instance by the assertion